felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 convinced that most people who suffer that condition don't realize it either.

+In my younger years, to the outsider, I must have looked like a virtuoso in everything I touched.
+I could improvise on the piano with sensitivity at age 9 after a single year of home classes.
+I intuitively understood Mathematics from a young age up to well into my college years.
+Words flowed naturally through me when I was writing, both in French and in English.
+I could juggle and ride kilometers on a unicycle.
+[And you should have seen me play with a flower stick](https://youtu.be/i8HtXcQfBOM?si=Cdq56ZEE0RJ1uma0)!
+I had a quick mind, piercing eyes and a sharp sense of humor.
+I could dominate anyone at any (video) game I picked up.
+I was never the strongest boy, but my charm and my wits were such that if I decided to get something done, no matter how difficult, I would always find a way.
+And, as surprising as this may sound, I was still popular at school.
+I had more friends than most.
+My teachers loved me.
+My friends' parents loved me.
+I was never bullied.
+To summarize, I had it all, and it all felt easy.

+**Giftedness** refers to an exceptional level of natural ability or talent in one or more areas, such as intellectual, creative, artistic, or leadership capacities.
+It is often recognized in children who show advanced abilities compared to their peers.

+Well.
+My giftedness turned out to be a curse.

+All light creates shadow.
+When it comes to giftedness, there is one major downside.
+When you are used to being good at everything, as soon as you no longer are for a particular activity, your ego probably won't be able to handle it, so you often give up too easily.
+This comes at a price that is worth more than talent: **lack of grit**.

+The trained eye would
+have noticed a pattern in me.
+As soon as I found someone better than me at something, this didn't inspire me, nor make me curious, nor turn me into a fan.
+It made me *give up!* When I felt like I had reached my depth at something, I lost all interest in pushing forward and improving.
+There were many hints of that, in hindsight.

+As good as my flower stick abilities were, I snubbed techniques that were out of my reach by labelling them as "less interesting."
+I despised losing at board games that didn't rely on luck.
+For example, I stopped playing Chess as soon as I started losing.
+I lost interest in karate as soon as I got my first hit in the face.
+I never started cooking, because I didn't feel great at it.
+Learning to ride a snowboard was one of most challenging things I had ever done as a child, because I had to continue making attempts despite how bad it hurt in general.

+I smile when I remind myself of all these memories.
+I had no idea of the vacuum I was creating in my soul.

+[... missing bit ... work in progress ...]

 I knew I felt bad about my performance at work.
 I had felt that for a long time, but I couldn't quite put my finger on why.
 It's not that I wasn't trying hard enough: in fact, I felt I was trying so hard that I